 After your pupil has been dilated, and your eye has been anesthetized, the surgeon will make a small incision in your cornea to allow insertion of the lens.
-The Visian ICLTM phakic IOL is inserted in the posterior chamber of the eye, behind the iris and in front of the natural lens.
+The EVO Visian ICLTM or Toric EVO Visian ICLTM phakic IOL is inserted in the sulcus of the eye, behind the iris and in front of the natural lens.
 The incision required to perform this operation is usually self-sealing but it may require closure with very fine stitches (sutures) which will gradually dissolve over time or may require removal later in the office.
 A temporary shield may be placed over the eye to protect it during the immediate postoperative period.

-You will return to your ophthalmologist the next day for an examination.
-The shield will be removed and your eye will be examined with a microscope to make sure the lens is positioned correctly and that there are no complications.
+You will be examined once after surgery on the same day, and you will return to your ophthalmologist the next day for an examination as well.
+Your eye will be examined with a microscope to make sure the lens is positioned correctly and that there are no complications.
 You will return for additional postoperative exams as instructed by your ophthalmologist.
-Although you may see some improvement in your vision as early as the first postoperative day, the visual effects of phakic implant surgery may take several weeks to stabilize.
+Although you will likely see some improvement in your vision as early as the first postoperative day, the visual effects of phakic implant surgery may take several weeks to stabilize.
 Patients are generally able to return to their normal activities within 2 or 3 days following phakic implant surgery.